ARC and Forwarded Email

 - ARC does not replace DMARC policy or alignment.

 - Most senders do not set ARC in Mailrith.
-It usually belongs to forwarding and gateway infrastructure.
+ARC usually belongs to forwarding and gateway infrastructure.

-- If forwarded mail is important to your subscribers, aligned DKIM becomes even more valuable.
+- If forwarded mail matters to your subscribers, aligned DKIM becomes even more valuable.

-> If you are not running a forwarding system or mail gateway, ARC is usually something to understand, not something to configure yourself.
+> If you do not run a forwarding system or mail gateway, you usually need to understand ARC, not configure ARC yourself.

 Related resources:

-- [DKIM](https://mailrith.com/guides/dkim.md): Understand the authentication method that often survives forwarding best.
+- [DKIM](https://mailrith.com/guides/dkim.md): Learn about the authentication method that often survives forwarding best.

-- [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md): Understand why forwarding can make alignment checks more complicated.
+- [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md): Learn why forwarding can make alignment checks more complicated.

-- [RFC 8617 ARC Protocol](https://datatracker.ietf.org/doc/html/rfc8617): The IETF protocol document for Authenticated Received Chain.
+- [RFC 8617 ARC Protocol](https://datatracker.ietf.org/doc/html/rfc8617): Read the IETF protocol document for Authenticated Received Chain.

 ## Related Guides